andersfylling/disgord/README.md

 </div>

 ## About
 Go module for interacting with the Discord API.
-Supports events, REST calls and voice (receive only).
+Supports events, REST calls and voice (transmitting/sending).

  and REST functionality.
 Discord object will also have implemented helper functions such as `Message.RespondString(session, "hello")`, or `Session.SaveToDiscord(&Emoji)` for simplicity/readability.